Roller Coasters, Football, And Castles: A Great Road Trip Adventure

 The End Of The Tour

-We finished the tour by driving to the Loreley rock which revealed a breathtaking view of Rhine’s narrowest part.
+We finished the roller coasters, football and castles road trip by driving to the Loreley rock which revealed a breathtaking view of Rhine’s narrowest part.
 Honestly, we didn’t want the trip to end but I’m sure we will, at least partially, repeat this tour again.